KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Azriel Darkstar.md

 Azriel, now Tartarus returns to Arangol, telling him the work is done.
 Arangol thanks him, and tells him to prepare for the upcoming war as he suspects Sigil to launch a counter attack.
 Surely enough, Sigil launches a counter attack, where Tartarus's forces clash with the opposing Sigil and many more plane wide forces.
 Being the general of his army Tartarus did not engage, until Jackson along with Will Felwinter's old party, came to his throne room to stop him.
 The 6 vs 1 fight ensured, with both sides not letting the other breathe.
 Tartarus summoned his 3 highest ranking generals in order to make it a 4 v 6, but it was not enough was the opposing force kept pushing him back on the defensive.
 Tartarus finally was pushed to release the 7 runes full power, but due to not being worthy enough to become a god, he lost control and became an monstrosity.
 In this state he defeated and killed everyone but Jackson.
 However, their sacrifices were intentional, as Jackson was able to land the killing blow, defeating Tartarus.
+ > [!Warning]- Spoilers Ahead
+ >
-###### Panmnesia Arc
+ > ###### Panmnesia Arc
 Tartarus went to limbo, the space between the normal world and the afterlife.
-He stayed there for eons, until a new adventurer (A Runekeeper) found the now scattered rune of the multiverse, and he was able to visit them in their mind.
+He stayed there for eons, until he connected with new adventurer through their soul.
 ###### Recruitment
 Azriel was never formerly inducted into the military force, but instead attended the academy
 ##### Abilities